 4 Foods That Help Lower Cholesterol Naturally

-So, rather than fearing cholesterol, I like to ask: How do we support the body in keeping it in balance?
-Below are a few foods that can support healthier cholesterol levels—while also nourishing your body in other meaningful ways.
+How do we support the body in keeping cholesterol in balance?
+Below are a few foods that can support healthy cholesterol levels—while also nourishing your body in other meaningful ways.

 🥚 Protein: The Foundation

 Protein helps us feel full longer, which may naturally reduce snacking—especially on processed carbohydrates that can spike triglycerides.
-A diet rich in protein also provides nutrients that can boost HDL (the "good" cholesterol) and help lower LDL (the "bad" cholesterol).
+A diet rich in protein also provides nutrients that can boost HDL (the "good" cholesterol) and help lower LDL (the "bad" cholesterol) (although too high HDL is inflammatory and not all LDL is bad).

 🌱 Seeds: Small but Mighty